iellwood/DecoyDistributions/README.md

 1) Code for loading pre-trained decoy distribution models
 2) Code to train decoy distributions on either CIFAR10 or MNIST.
+3) Code to reproduce the main panels of figures 3 & 4 and the FID score plot in Figure 6.

 To download the pretrained model data, please download the "release" version of the repository, which includes a .zip file (~1 Gb) containing  the pretrained models.